wgalbraith/280/docs_student/stats-exercises.md

 (d) Report the standard deviation in each category.

 (e) Interpret the values you found for the standard deviation for each group.
 In other words, what are the values for standard deviation measuring with regards to the values in each category?

+(f) Which group seems to be exhibiting more variation in range?
+Use the standard deviation and the IQR to defend your answer.

 ## 11 pH and Mercury in Florida Lakes